-Class will start January 2017.
+Class will start January 2018.

+MGs also enhance communities through demonstration gardens and educational teaching.
+Whatever the priority need may be, if it can be addressed through gardening, WSU Extension Master Gardener volunteers are there to serve as part of the solution.
+The WSU Extension MG Program is open to everyone with an interest in gardening and a willingness to use their knowledge, experience and enthusiasm to make a positive impact on their local community.
 The WSU Master Gardener Program is open to anyone over the age of 18 who has a passion for gardening and a desire and willingness to use their experiences and knowledge to make a positive impact on Stevens County.
 If you are looking for a way to expand your current gardening knowledge and serve your community we hope you will consider joining our class.

 Training is estimated to require 120 hours.
 When satisfactorily completed, trainees become interns.
 Master Gardener interns complete 40 volunteer hours within 1 year to become Certified Master Gardeners.
 Certified Master Gardeners annually volunteer 40 hours and complete 10 hours of continuing education to remain in the program.

 A minimum of 10 people are needed to run the class.